drocks1234/EgiArcade/README.md

 ### Simple Painting Game 🎨

-Unleash your inner artist with the Simple Painting Game!
-Draw on a canvas using a customizable brush, choose different colors, and adjust the brush size.
+Unleash your inner artist with the enhanced Painting Game!
+Import images, adjust their opacity, and move them around the canvas.
+Use the customizable brush to draw, choose different colors, and adjust the brush size.
 You can also clear your artwork, save your masterpiece as an image, or undo your last action.

 ## 🕹️ Controls